 If you earned your bachelor's degree in the United States, we ask that you send us official transcripts (with grades) from all colleges and universities that you’ve attended.
 If you’ve already taken graduate-level courses, please submit transcripts for that course work also.
 Your current name needs to appear on all transcripts.

-Students who earned their bachelor's degree outside of the United States will need to send us three separate documents:
+Students who earned their bachelor's degree outside of the United States will need to send us two separate documents:

 If you are still in the process of completing your bachelor's degree when applying to Mills, send us official transcripts documenting your completed and in-progress undergraduate courses.
 Immediately upon completion of your bachelor's degree, you must send a final transcript to Mills to complete the admission application process.